 - 1. Viewing a panel in the navigation pane By default, all the panels dock in the navigation pane with a set of panel buttons appearing on the left side of the work area.
 Do either of the following: - Select the button for the panel on the left side of the navigation pane. - Choose View > View Setting > Navigation Panels > [panel name]. - 2.
-Changing the display area for navigation pane - Put the cursor anywhere along the right border of the navigation pane, you will find the cursor turns into .
-Then you can directly click on the right border to minimize or maximize the navigation pane, or drag the right border to adjust the width of the navigation pane.
+Changing the display area for navigation pane - Put the cursor anywhere along the right border of the navigation pane, you will find the cursor turns into ++.
+Then you can directly click on the right border to minimize or maximize the navigation pane, or drag the right border to adjust the width of the navigation pane. - To collapse or expand the navigation pane, click on the button 4/▶ on its right border.